CihanNscc/basicListAndLoops/README.md

-# basicListAndLoops
+# Python Basic List and Loop
 Self notes for basic list and loop stuff.

 These are self notes.
-I'm not a senior programmer.
-Use these at your own risk :smiley:
+They are not meant for teaching or as a tutorial material.